jwinarske/rkboot/README.rst

   - an SD card.

 - connect a USB OTG port (for the Pinebook Pro and RockPro64, this is the USB-C port) of your RK3399 device with a USB host port of your development host.
+Make sure your OS gives you access to USB devices of ID 2207:330c (RK3399 in Mask ROM mode).

   You should also connect a serial console to UART2, so you can observe the boot process.
   This is pins 6, 8, 10 on the RockPro64 (ground, TX and RX respectively) and the headphone jack on the Pinebook Pro (keep in mind this has to be activated using a switch on the board).